visit-dav/visit/src/doc/cli_manual/functions.rst

   GetCallbackArgumentCount(callbackName) -> integer

-callbackName : type
+callbackName : string
     The name of a callback function.
-This name is a member of the tuple returnedby GetCallbackNames().
+This name is a member of the tuple returned by GetCallbackNames().

-return value : integer
+return type : CLI_return_t
     The GetCallbackArgumentCount function returns the number of arguments associated with a particular callback function.